almohtadyg1/Money-Tracker-with-gui/README.md

 ## 📜 Current Features

-- View Data

-- Make A Transaction
-- Write A Short Note
-- Add/Edit A Borrower/Lender

-- Save and Exit
-- Exit Only
-- RESET and Exit

 - **View Data**: Show all saved records
 - **Make A Transaction**: Add income/expense entries
 - **Write A Short Note**: Quick notes tied to sessions